 Introducing the K2 – The new 2-person keel dinghy

-The K2 combines a low chine hull with lifting bulb keel to ensure high stability and great sailing performance in a modern user friendly design
+The K2 combines a low chine hull with lifting bulb keel to ensure high stability and great sailing performance in modern user-friendly design:

-- Simple, clean two-sail layout with optional asymmetric kite for extra fun
+Simple, clean two-sail layout with an optional asymmetric kite for extra fun

 The K2 is designed by Paul Handley and available from KX Sailing and Vandercraft, suppliers of the K1 single-handed keelboat.